International Schools / Erasmus+

 International links are a particularly strong focus at our school.
 Shoscombe has been the coordinating school for several successful EU funded Comenius Partnership projects, linking our school with others in France, Denmark, Ireland and Catalonia.
 These links have enabled pupils and teachers to learn about the language and culture of other countries in Europe.
 There have been many opportunities for the older children to travel to partner schools and for pupils of all ages to undertake project work linked to project aims back at our schools.
 There is a focus on cross curricular learning with a particular emphasis on the Arts, Outdoor Learning, New Technologies, MFL and Global Citizenship.

-Comenius has now been replaced by a new EU initiative called Erasmus+.
-We are very excited to have been granted funding to coordinate a 2 year (2016 -2018) Erasmus+ project Connect and Unite.
+We are currently the coordinating partner school for a 2 year (2016 -2018) Erasmus+ EU funded project Connect and Unite.
 The project links our school and St Julian’s Wellow, with the following European partners.

 - Ecole Lafon Feline, Le Bouscat, Bordeaux, France